 Speaking only for myself, I have no complaints about my salary, but I would have to work into my 70s before my retirement income would come close enough to my salary after working in this profession since 1976 and adding Social Security.
 I took time out to stay home with my sons, but I have over 20 years teaching in my district and I don’t know when I will be able to retire.
 Teacher pensions have already been gutted in my state and the public seems to want more from me for even less respect and autonomy, not to mention less security in my old age.
 People who could barely tolerate being in the same room with their own sons and daughters while they were teenagers blame me when I can’t get them to do their homework.
 It wears me out.

 A recent post on Facebook from a former teacher turned wealthy self-described “Capitalist” explained that if people want “abundant wealth” they will have to leave teaching.
 He illustrates this with an analogy: “Should trash collectors be paid more than the avg worker?
 Th...ink about it....Who would you miss more the garbage man, or some Nuclear Physicist?”
-[Teachers are the trash collectors in this scenario.]
+[I'm not sure if teachers are the trash collectors or the scientists in this scenario.]
 “Bottom line is-- tax payers pay the bill in the public sector...
 Therefore, it is expected to be a life of service for those who work in our communities...Not a life of abundant wealth...If one is concerned with earning top dollar, then they need to find a job in the ‘private sector,’ where one because of ‘Capitalism’ can earn as much as they desire.
 So either one should choose to serve the people, or take their talents elsewhere.
 Teachers work for the public and have to expect a life of service.”
 More and more, the person some people seem to want in their school is not a teacher, but a nun.
 Or someone to work purely out of the goodness of their heart.
 And it's true that it takes a lot of heart to teach, but that doesn't excuse paying teachers second rate wages just because they work in public schools.
 Second rate earns second rate.

 In fact we’d have to expect second rate in all public sector jobs.
 And I do not want second rate air traffic controllers or safety inspectors or police officers or teachers.
 I don’t think we can expect anyone to work out of the goodness of their heart, as the Facebook poster above seems to expect.
 When I was a girl I had fantastic teachers... because they were women with limited opportunities and men on the GI bill and the first generation to climb out of hard blue collar jobs.